Safety Tips for Women Camping Alone for the First Time

-A Guide to Camping for the First Time—Alone
+A Safety Guide to Camping Alone for the First Time

-Hi, I'm Layne, I'm a woman, and I like to camp alone.
-From an early age, girls are raised to understand the dynamics of our environments.
-We are taught what's safe and what's not safe, how to check out our surroundings, who to trust, and how to engage with strangers.
+I'm a woman and I like to camp alone.
+From an early age, I was taught to understand the dynamics of an environment—what's safe and what's not safe, how to check out my surroundings, who to trust, and how to engage with strangers.
+What I've learned throughout the years is that you can never be too cautious, but you can still enjoy time alone whether it be camping or traveling.

-That's me.
 I started camping on my own when I was in my early 20s.
-Here are some tips I learned along the way—from having the right gear to knowing where to go.
-I hope this helps you consider your next camping trip.
+Here are some tips I learned along the way—from having the right gear to knowing where to go and staying safe.
+I hope this helps you consider your next camping trip, especially if you are a woman or young adult venturing out solo for the first time.

 This article can be adapted for anyone who is camping alone as we should all adhere to the same safety precautions.